Alicante Valencia And Murcia, Spain Travel Guide

 Cabify, Bolt available; Uber has limited presence.

 Car, motorcycle, scooter, and bicycle rentals provide flexibility for exploration.
-Requirements for car rentals include a valid driving license (IDP for non-EU/EEA citizens), passport, and a credit card in the main driver's name for the security deposit.
+Requirements for car rentals include a valid driving license (IDP for non-CITIZENS of the eu/eea), passport, and a credit card in the main driver's name for the security deposit.

-Explanada de España, Barrio de Santa Cruz, Postiguet Beach promenade are ideal for leisurely walks.
-Santa Bárbara Castle paths offer fulfilling vistas.
+Explanada de España, Barrio de Santa Cruz, Postiguet Beach promenade are ideal for a stroll.
+Santa Bárbara Castle paths offer rewarding views.

 Guided tours (history, gastronomy) by local operators.
-Self-guided walks with maps or applications are popular.
+Self-guided walks with maps or mobile apps are popular.

 Dedicated bike lanes exist.
 Helmets are mandatory for children under 16, recommended for all.
 No specific "no-go" areas.
 Be cautious in high-traffic zones.

-Beyond standard public and private options, Alicante has unique ways to move around or experience the city.
+Beyond standard open to all and exclusive options, Alicante possesses distinct ways to move around or experience the city.

 Modern buses and trams feature ramps and designated spaces for wheelchairs.